CellFateNucOrg/spot_quant/README.md

 ```

 # Use
+To do the quantification, first configure the parameters in spot_quant.sh:
+`src_dirs()`: List of one or more directories with raw images you want to quantify.

 # Output
 Measure regionprops in 3D and/or based on individually Z-projected regions.
 Measured properties are stored in files named "props.json" and/or "mip_props.sjon", which are structured as follows: